zaibutcooler/agency/CONTRIBUTING.md

-# Contributing to Uwu
+# Contributing to agency

-Thank you for considering contributing to Uwu!
+Thank you for considering contributing to agency!
 Please take a moment to review the following guidelines.

 ## Code of Conduct